YuJunhee/CAPSTONE-DESIGN-TIMER-SW-DEVELOP/README.md

 # Capstone Design Project

-| this is a GWNU CAPSTONE DESIGN project which is editted by GWNU engineering student.
+| this is a GWNU CAPSTONE DESIGN project which is editted by GWNU engineering students.

-| Also this project is going to be expired on Jube 7th.
+| Also this project is going to be expired on June 7th.

 ## TouchDown Timer